Election officials: Senegal’s president wins 2nd term

-Senegalese President Macky Sall has won re-election without the need for a second round of voting in the West African country, election officials announced Thursday.
+Senegalese President Macky Sall easily won re-election to a second term during a first round of voting, election officials announced Thursday.
+His opponents issued a joint statement saying they would not challenge the results.

-It was not immediately clear if the top opposition candidates would accept those results or would pursue a legal challenge.
-Earlier in the week they had disputed unofficial results showing Sall with a solid majority of Sunday's vote.
+The statement from the four opposition candidates ended days of political uncertainty in Senegal, a democracy long known for peaceful transfers of power.

-The president ultimately received 58.27 percent of the vote, according to Judge Demba Kandji, president of Senegal's National Census of Votes Commission.
-According to the provisional results, top opposition candidate Idrissa Seck took 20.50 percent of the vote while Ousmane Sonko had 15.67 percent.
+After the prime minister told ruling party supporters that unofficial results showed Sall winning 57 percent of Sunday's vote, top opponents dismissed the claim and told supporters to prepare for a runoff election.

 Sign Up and Save